 Organisation is sometimes the toughest part.
 Many firms don’t realize just how unstructured their work flow is (or indeed how disorganized some team members may be).
 That scenario may manage to just about work (after a fashion) with a small internal team but once the pace of work quickens as you plug into an almost limitless resource (the outsourced accounting team) you start putting pressure on the in-house team to do their bit faster and better.

 The smart thing to do is to ensure you get the best possible leverage out of your in-house team.
-Now a sole trader can do outsourcing accounting work and gain the benefits but as soon as you get above a certain size you’d do well to employ an Admin Assistant.
+Now a sole trader can do outsource accounting work and gain the benefits but as soon as you get above a certain size you’d do well to employ an Admin Assistant.
 So for the sake of this example we’ll assume the firm has 3 staff: Principal, Senior Accountant and Receptionist.

 The split of duties for the in-house team to complete a tax return or SMSF should be as follows: